smithmicro/jmeter-ecs/README.md

 For more information on JMeter Distributed Testing, see:
 * http://jmeter.apache.org/usermanual/remote-test.html

-_Warning: Using this Docker image will incur compute and storate costs in AWS.
+_Warning: Using this Docker image will incur compute and storage costs in AWS.
 Care is taken to terminate all instances and volumes after JMeter tests complete, but bugs could allow these resources to continue to run.
 See the issues list for more detail._

 ## How to Use
 The Docker image can be run as-is with a number of required environement variables.